alex-greff/travis-cli-encryption-container/README.md

 ## What does it do?

-This tool is a simple shell script that encapsulates a docker container with the Travis CLI (properly) installed which allows for a file to easily be encrypted.
+This tool is a simple shell script that encapsulates a docker container with the Travis CLI (properly) installed which allows for file encryption to easily be done.

 ## Dependencies